OpenEvalProject/evals/manuscripts/elife-84589/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/84589/elife-84589-fig6-v2.jpg)

-**Figure 6.:** Alpheus heterochaelis benefited from positive snapping claw residuals through pairing in a way that females did not.(a) Paired Alpheus heterochaelis males had greater snapping claw residuals than unpaired males, but there was no such trend in females.
+**Figure 6.:** (a) Paired Alpheus heterochaelis males had greater snapping claw residuals than unpaired males, but there was no such trend in females.
 Sample sizes are shown below each jittered dot plot. p-value for the statistically significant t-test is shown above the graph. (b) Males with more positive residuals paired with relatively larger pair mates, but there was no such trend in females.
 F-test sample sizes and p-values are shown above each graph. (c) The probability of being paired was positively correlated with snapping claw residuals (but not carapace length) for males.
 Meanwhile, the same probability was correlated with carapace length (but not snapping claw residuals) for females.
 1 indicates paired individuals, and 0 indicates unpaired individuals.
 Z-test sample sizes and p-values are shown above each graph.
 Shaded regions in regressions are 95% confidence intervals.

 For males, the probability of being paired increased as snapping claw residual increased (n=233, b=16.879, SE = 5.652, z=2.986, p=0.00345), but there was no significant relationship with carapace length (p=0.104; Supplementary file 1, Table 17).
 By contrast, for females, the probability of being paired increased as carapace length increased (n=253, b=0.574, SE = 0.142, z=4.034, p=3.72×10–5) but there was no significant relationship with snapping claw residual (p=0.487; Supplementary file 1, Table 18; Figure 6).

 For paired males, as weapon residuals increased, the relative rostrum-to-telson lengths of their pair mates also increased (linear model F-test, n=111, p=0.00467).
 However, there was no significant trend in females (linear model F-test, n=111, p=0.0649) (Figure 6; Supplementary file 1, Table 19, 20).

-## Seasonal trends
+### Seasonal trends

 Because the benefits of being paired and the costs of egg production are most salient during the breeding season, we expected investment into different morphologies to change as the costs and benefits do.
 Specifically, we predicted that snapping claw residuals would be greater for males during the breeding season.
 Meanwhile, we predicted that abdomen residuals for both sexes would decrease during the breeding season as males invest more into their weapons and as females invest more into their eggs.